iddekingej/blgui/Readme.txt

 WARNING
 =======
-This is version is an early 0.6 development version.
+This is version is an early 0.8 development version.
 It is not yet feature complete or bug free.

 ABOUT
 =======
 Function : This program list information about all block devices in a nice GUI.
-           Note: This program is only for displaying information, it is not possible to mount or change the drives.
 Os       : Linux/KDE5 or KDE4
 License  : Gpl
-Version  : 0.7
+Version  : 0.8